yacineb/nsjail/README.md

 - R/W permissions on `/data` dir mount, which is actually isolated for each sandbox run.
 This directory is the default pwd
 - No home directory.

+### Network

+- Egress to internet is allowed
+- No local IP

 ## known issues

 - mount `/lib64` to be fixed